 The following is an example of the Grid Locator page with a point of reference established for noncontiguous acreage.
-Only one point of reference is required because it is noncontiguous acreage with the same intended use for all the acreage.
+Only one point of reference is required because it is noncontiguous acreage with the same intended use and irrigation practice for all the acreage.